 There was a great sale at the local home improvement store and you just couldn’t resist!
 You’ve owned a beautiful new ceiling fan all summer long . . . only it’s been in a box on the garage floor and not hung where you and your family can enjoy it.
 You now realize you need an electrician for ceiling fan installation.

 You would have hired an electrician months ago but after a frustrating afternoon of calling everyone in the phone book, you had quotes ranging from $50 (which is more that you paid for the fan) to $600, and no appointment.

 You’re not alone!
-We get calls from homeowners every day who have “the perfect fan” but no way to install it.
+We get calls from homeowners every day who have “the perfect fan” but no way to install it in the Atlanta area.

-Proper Installation Keeps Your Household Safe And Comfortable
+Proper Installation Keeps Your Household Safe & Comfortable